 Centres participating in activity II.2.2.9, response to non-nuclear environmental emergencies, shall:

-Prepare on request, from a NMHS and/or an authorized international organization, atmospheric transport forecast or hindcast products relating to events in which hazardous non-nuclear contaminants have been released into the atmosphere.
+Prepare on request, from an authorized person , atmospheric transport and dispersion forecast or hindcast products relating to events in which hazardous non-nuclear contaminants have been released into the atmosphere.
 The criteria for activation of the Regional support procedures and the Request Form are given in Appendices A.II.2.2.9-a and A.II.2.2.9-e.

-As soon as possible, but within 2 hours of a request from an authorized person1, make available a range of products to the NMHS operational contact point or to the relevant international organization(s) on the WIS or by email.
+As soon as possible, but usually within 2 hours of a request from an authorized person1, make available a range of products to the NMHS operational contact point by email or retrieval from RSMC password protected designated Web site.
 The minimum list to be made available, including parameters, forecast range, time steps and frequency, is given in Appendix A.II.2.2.9-b.

 Use agreed default emission source parameters for essential parameters when actual source information is not available.
 Default source parameters for a range of release scenarios are given in Appendix A.II.2.2.9-c.

-Inform the requesting NMHS or international organization, as well as other NMHSs as appropriate, of the availability of products by email.

-Make available on a web site up-to-date information on the characteristics of its atmospheric transport modelling (ATM) system (minimum information to be provided is given in Appendix A.II.2.2.8-d) and a users interpretation guide for ATM products (Appendix A.II.2.2.9-f).
+Make available on a web site up-to-date information on the characteristics of its atmospheric transport and dispersion modelling (ATDM) system (minimum information to be provided is given in Appendix A.II.2.2.8-d) and a users interpretation guide for ATDM products (Appendix A.II.2.2.9-f).